How to Support an Employee’s Return to Work

 Under the Americans with Disabilities Act, employers are required to provide reasonable accommodations (aka necessary changes or adjustments to job duties) to a qualified employee – “qualified” meaning they have a physical impairment that keeps them from performing essential job functions.
 While employers might fear high costs from these accommodations, they’re typically not expensive.
 The Job Accommodation Network reports that 70% of accommodations cost less than $500, and 20% cost nothing at all.

 Some examples of accommodations: an employee might just need a chair while working, an accessible ramp, or less time in front of a computer.
-Depending on how long the employee was absent, you might consider an onboarding program to review industry updates, processes, equipment, and safety measures.
+Depending on how long the employee was absent, you might consider a re-onboarding program to review industry updates, processes, equipment, and safety measures.